🔍 mSearch finds documents with similar meaning 🔍

 }

-Additionally, request the "sections" format instead of flat
+Additionally, request the "sections" format instead of flat:

 POST https://api.msearch.themama.ai/msearch/collections/{collection_id}/search